Sjeiti/ronvalstarnl/src/data/markdown/post_signals.md

 I've been using signals since the latter days of Flash, so since before 2010.
 Loved it in AS3, so kept using it in JavaScript in the form of [js-signals](https://millermedeiros.github.io/js-signals/).
 This was modeled after [AS3 signals](https://github.com/robertpenner/as3-signals) which in turn was in turn inspired by [C# events](http://en.wikipedia.org/wiki/C_Sharp_syntax#Events) and [signals/slots](http://en.wikipedia.org/wiki/Signals_and_slots) in Qt.

-<small>Small sidenote: there is also a [port of AS3 signals](https://github.com/RobotlegsJS/SignalsJS) in the RobotlegsJS repository.</small>

 <small>A [port of AS3 signals](https://github.com/RobotlegsJS/SignalsJS) exists in the RobotlegsJS repo.</small>

 As a concept, signals are very simple, and very powerful.
 It is basically a pub/sub, an event emitter, without the ugly string identifier implementation.